 The most astounding aspect of colonial life lay in the regular consumption of alcohol, at all hours, by men, women and children.
 It was enjoyed at work and social occasions, much as coffee and tea are today.
 While laws were set forth to prohibit public drunkenness, they were meant to discourage lewd or disruptive conduct, rather than over-indulgence itself.
 In modern terms, there were almost certainly numerous alcoholics who were not recognized as such by themselves or those close to them.

 Substance Abuse Awareness in America

-Having vowed to end his drinking, Reynolds sought others who, though determined to halt this self-destructive behavior, had failed thus far to succeed.
-When his grass roots quest for fellow strugglers proved nearly futile, Reynolds advertised in a local newspaper for others sharing his suffering to join him in mutual support.
+Having vowed to end his drinking, Reynolds sought others who, though determined to halt this self-destructive behaviour, had failed thus far to succeed.
+When his grass roots quest for fellows struggling proved nearly futile, Reynolds advertised in a local newspaper for others sharing his suffering to join him in mutual support.

 Shortly thereafter, his 11 respondents met and founded The Bangor Reform Club, with the motto “Dare to do Right”.
 This type of comradeship, one of the first self-help groups to be formed, laid the basis for the later international organization Alcoholics Anonymous.

 As awareness of the dangers of drinking and drug abuse proliferated, a growing number of clinics and treatments began to gain eminence.
 Despite differing theoretical frameworks and treatment modalities, all were in accord as to one basic need: unconditional abstinence.

 It was held that opiates, as well as alcohol, should not be given to an addict unless necessitated by the saving of life.
 This knowledge, continuing to our own day, was that one dose of an opiate could undo years of hard-won self-discipline.